V10lator/linux-charcoal/README.md

 Works on Steam Deck and possibly other AMD based handheld PCs.

 # Changes to Neptune
+- Change maximum allowed CPU frequency on Steam Deck from 3.5 to 4.2 GHz (as requested on Reddit)
 - Add NTSYNC (from CachyOS)
 - Add wait on multiple futexes opcode for fsync (from tkg)
 - Add Binder module (for Waydroid)